Azumi67/FRP-V2ray-Loadbalance/README.md

 - Select health check interval for each Kharej IPV6 [for example 10 seconds].

 ![Exclamation-Mark-PNG-Clipart](https://github.com/Azumi67/FRP-V2ray-Loadbalance/assets/119934376/ee2fa4f2-ac98-472c-8505-06f5738c6a39) **NOTE**
-- Make sure to choose only a single port for your kharej IPV6s. [ for example : if you have 2 IPV6, you enter both for iran & kharej 8080 (one single port)]
+- You can choose a single port for your kharej & iran v2ray ports. [ for example : if you have 2 IPV6, for each ipv6 you enter a single point for iran & kharej v2ray port] for example kharej & iran v2ray ports : both 8080 OR kharej v2ray port 8080 | Iran v2ray port 443
+- You can choose a different port for iran and another for kharej v2ray port. for example : 443 for iran, 8080 for kharej
 - You only need one IPV6 for iran server.
+- You can have as many IPV6 for kharej server.
+- Make sure to enter the same port for iran side as you have choosen on kharej server. for example if you have choosen 8080 for kharej v2ray port on kharej side, you should enter the same port for kharej v2ray port on iran side.

   -----------------------------------------------------------------------------------